AI NATIVE DESIGN WORKFLOW

 Explore, it's functional.
 Hosted on Netlify.

 The app was never the point.
-This was about challenging AI to break its own conventions and understanding what that actually costs a working designer.
-Token pricing, session structure, and prompt discipline are not abstract concerns anymore.
-They are part of the job.
-The goal is to spend less time on regulated tasks and more time on research, strategy, and the problems worth solving.
+This was about challenging AI to break its own conventions, and learning what that actually costs a working designer.
+Token pricing, session structure, and prompt discipline becoming their own toolstack.
+With a designer's goal to reduce regulated tasks to focus more on research, strategy, and the problems worth solving.